documentcloud/documentcloud/app/views/help/eng/api.markdown

-annotations   | include document annotations in the results | true (not present by default) data          | include key/value data in the results | true (not present by default) mentions      | include highlighted mentions of the search phrase | 3 (not present by default, max is 10)
+annotations   | include document annotations in the results | true (not present by default) data          | include key/value data in the results | true (not present by default) mentions      | include highlighted mentions of the search phrase | 3 (not present by default, max is 10) order         | the order by which documents are listed | title (default is "created\_at", other choices are: "score", "created\_at", "title", "page_count", "source")

 ### Example